 To learn more, check out the extended biography below.

 Photography has been an integral part of TJ's life since his early high school years.
-After arriving in the United States in 1988, TJ was given his first camera as a gift from his father.
+After arriving in the United States, Westchester county in New York, in 1988 at age of 16, TJ was given his first camera as a gift from his father.
 It was the Pentax MX, rocking Tri-X 400 and T-Max 100 as his go to films.
 Photography, as TJ soon found out, was a way for him to connect with, relate to, and interact with the vastly new environment he found himself in.
 His photos became synonymous with his voice.